-Why Millions of Americans Took Investing Into Their Own Hands
+America’s Investing Boom Goes Far Beyond Reddit Bros

-Robinhood traders have earned the most attention, but they’re only part of a larger story of class stagnation and distrust.
+Robinhood traders have earned the most attention, but they’re only part of a larger story about class stagnation and distrust.

 On a Wednesday in June, deep in a corner of the Reddit message board r/WallstreetBets, a user going by Your_Boy_Roy_ published a lengthy post.
 The subreddit, which now has almost 11 million members (or “Degenerates,” as the page officially lists them), has become an epicenter for crowdsourced, short-term, high-risk stock speculation and analysis.
 Roy had been a member of the group since “its prime,” and had to get something off his chest.